 SIXPACK: Securing Internet eXchange Points Against Curious onlooKers

-We leverage state-of-the-art accomplishments in Secure MultiParty Computation (SMPC) to design the first IXP route server service for ranking, selecting, and dispatching BGP routes without leaking any confidential business peering information.
+We leverage state-of-the-art accomplishments in Secure MultiParty Computation (SMPC) to design the first IXP route server service for efficiently ranking, selecting, and dispatching BGP routes based on the IXP members' expressive routing policies and IXP performance-related information without leaking any confidential business peering information.

-Internet eXchange Points (IXPs) are physical networks where members connect to exchange traffic.
+Internet eXchange Points (IXPs) are physical networks where member organizations connect to exchange traffic.

 Routing information exchanged via BGP sessions among members.